 Wolf making excuses.
 Person saying that they smell bullshit

-One of the things that I’ve recognised as a differentiator between healthy and unhealthy relationships is the presence of excuses, whether it’s yours and/or theirs.
-In the worst of situations where you may be denying, rationalising, and minimising, you may even be making excuses for their excuses which only goes to show how poor the original excuse was.
+Something I’ve recognised as a differentiator between healthy and unhealthy relationships is the presence of excuses, whether it’s yours and/or theirs.
+In the worst of situations where you’re denying, rationalising, and minimising, you might even make excuses for their excuses, which only goes to show how poor the original excuse was.

 Just like how on the other side of a jumped boundary lies disrespect, on the other side of an excuse often not only lies at least some element of disrespect but also the real reason.

 People often get ‘reasons’ and ‘excuses’ mixed up because there appears to be some crossover.
-Excuses allow people to remain in their uncomfortable comfort zone, dodge conflict by avoiding honesty both with others and themselves, dodge accountability, and cast themselves in a better light.
+Excuses allow people to remain in their uncomfortable comfort zone.
+They dodge conflict by avoiding honesty with themselves and others, dodge accountability, and cast themselves in a better light.

-Saying “The dog ate my homework” gives the impression that you’ve been a victim of misfortune and avoids conflict whereas saying, “I couldn’t be arsed to do my homework” or “I forgot” makes you look lazy and lacking in conscientiousness.
+Saying “The dog ate my homework” gives the impression that you’ve been a victim of misfortune and avoids conflict.
+However, saying, “I couldn’t be arsed to do my homework” or “I forgot” makes you look lazy and lacking conscientiousness.

-Likewise saying “I’ve been really busy” gives the impression that you’re so busy (ya know busier than a world leader) that you haven’t had the time to contact or see them whereas saying “I’m not interested / am half-hearted / have been trying to get back with my ex” will not only have you in the position of saying something that most people squirm at and possibly inviting ‘conflict’, but if you’re the type of person that likes to hedge your bets, you may want to keep them as a rainy day option.
-If anything you’re hoping they’ll take the hint and do your job for you and at the worst of things, you may be hoping the excuse allows you to avail of their ‘usefulness’.
+Likewise saying “I’ve been really busy” gives the impression that you’re so busy (ya know, busier than a world leader) that you haven’t had the time to contact or see the person.
+However, saying “I’m not interested / half-hearted / trying to get back with my ex” puts you in the position of saying something most people squirm at and possibly inviting ‘conflict’.
+And if you’re someone who likes to hedge your bets, you might want to keep the other party as a rainy day option.
+If anything you’re hoping they’ll take the hint and do your job for you.
+At the worst of things, you’re hoping the excuse allows you to avail of their usefulness.

-Excuses are inherently negative whereas things happen every day that are positive that have reasons behind them – that’s what a reason is; a cause or an explanation and yes sometimes a justification for something happening.
+Excuses are inherently negative, whereas things happen every day that are positive that have reasons behind them.

-A reason doesn’t lessen responsibility or even act as an automatic precursor to being excused or forgiven and what I’ve found differentiates a genuine reason from an excuse is that when someone provides a reason for why something has or hasn’t happened, a solution is in the offing.
+A reason doesn’t lessen responsibility or even act as an automatic precursor to being excused or forgiven.
+What differentiates a genuine reason from an excuse is that when someone provides a reason for why something has or hasn’t happened, a solution is in the offing.

-People who make excuses aren’t really looking to ‘make sh*t happen’ or find a solution that you can both live with, or even ‘rectify’ or make amends.
-Excuses are not real reasons; they’re BS ones.
+People who make excuses aren’t really looking to ‘make shit happen’ or find a solution you can both live with, or even ‘rectify’ or make amends.
+Excuses are not real reasons; they’re bullshit ones.

 In my post about ‘Sorry’, I explained how when someone gets on your case about accepting their apology or forgiving them that it really means: